South Korea space rocket test prompts fear of arms race with North | DW | 21.10.2021

 Unfortunately, says Park, the North's development of nuclear weapons gives the South little leeway in where to advance its own military capabilities in the years to come.

-South Korean people are split almost half-and-half on the question of developing a domestic nuclear deterrent, she said.
+South Korean people are split almost half-and-half on the question of whether or not to develop a domestic nuclear deterrent, she said.

 Should that happen, however, the reverberations would be felt far beyond North Korea and could arguably destabilize the entire northeast Asian region, where Russia, China and Japan are also major powers, Park explained.